 What Cases Couvade?

 Interestingly enough, scientists aren’t sure what causes the symptoms of sympathetic pregnancies, nor do they understand why some men are more likely to develop the symptoms.
-Popular hypotheses have been that husbands are envious of what their wives get to do.
+Popular hypotheses have been that partners are envious of what their partners get to do.
 They get to conceive the child and then carry it around for none months.
 This automatically makes them able to get to know the child on a deeper level in the beginning.
-Dads often have to wait until the child is born to form a deeper bond, though that’s not always true.
+Mom's partner will often have to wait until the child is born to form a deeper bond, though that’s not always true.

 Scientists and physicians also speculate that some men can be jealous of the attention their wives get without even realizing it, so their bodies start mimicking the symptoms of pregnancy in order to transfer some of the attention to them.